VergeGroup/swift-verge/README.md

 > WIP

-To integrate SwiftUI, we can use `UseState` struct UseState never doing memory allocations.
+To integrate SwiftUI, we can use `UseState` struct or `@ObservedObject` property wrapper.
+UseState never doing memory allocations.

+Either way are fine, but UseState enables injecting the state into specific location of view hierarchy.

 Injects Store